3450 Forestdale Drive, Burlington, NC

 Why are baby teeth so important when they’re temporary?

 Just because they’re temporary doesn’t mean that they aren’t important.
 They’re a very important part of oral health.
 Baby teeth help to save the correct position for the permanent teeth.
-They’re also crucial for learning how to speak and chew properly.
-If these teeth aren’t taken care of, these things can be compromised for your child.

 What are the benefits of choosing a family dentist office for my child?